My Genealogy Journey

 My genealogy journey started when I was in Grade 4, when we were studying about the different regions of the Philippines.
 My class was asked to compile a family tree from ourselves up to our great-grandparents.
 But I have forgotten where that tree is now, sadly.
 Over the years, I have had tried to salvage whatever was left of my memories, but it all failed until I seriously committed to genealogy while I was in college, realizing the serious need for Philippine genealogical data in the Internet, and one of the solutions that I could do was contribute to it.

-In the course of a few years, I scrambled to interview my Lola Mena (for my paternal side), my Lola Mommy, my mom and my Mommy Fab (for my maternal side) for any information about my great-grandparents and my parents' uncles and aunts.
+In the course of a few years, I scrambled to interview my Lola Mena (for my paternal side), my Lola Mommy, my mom, my Mommy Fab and some other relatives (for my maternal side) for any information about my great-grandparents and my parents' uncles and aunts.
 Slowly, I collected more and more information as it became available, and that's where I am now (my tree has matured so much such that it has already reached its limits to the number of generations it can grow, unfortunately.)

 My Own Ancestry